Deebika-Naveenkumar/Flat_Resale_Price_Prediction/README.md

 Flat Model
 Click the "PREDICT RESALE PRICE" button.
 The app will display the predicted resale price based on the provided information.

+**NOTE**

+The "combined.csv" file used in Model.ipynb was froom data_cleaning_updated file and not from data_cleaning.
+Refer MRT and CBD distance from data_cleaning and  "combined.csv" from data_cleaning_updated.